Net Wt. 1.8oz. (50g)

 An Ode.
 To grandmothers, mothers, daughters, sisters, wives, girlfriends, friends, and coworkers.
 To Woman - who bears the world in her womb.
 To the sacred cycle of life.
 To the cramps which prepare women for childbirth.
 To the moon phases of menopause and the wisdom therein.

 The Medicinal Herbs in this bar will ease these transitions.
 The magnesium of cacao will relax her smooth muscle tissue to alleviate cramping, and its neurotransmitters will regulate hormonal shifts and feel your love.
-Peaches softly sweeten while chamomile bathes her in a Roman Bath of soothing.
+Pomegranate softly sweetens while chamomile bathes her in a Roman Bath of soothing.
 This bar places a single Evening Primrose by her bedside as you show your respect for the Sacred Feminine within.

 Shatvari - (Ayurvedic Medicine) Tones, cleanses, and strenghtens the reproductive organs.
 Traditionally used for PMS, ammenorrhea, dysmenorrhea, menopause and pelvic inflammatory disease like endometriosis.
 Supports deeper tissue and builds blood and helps to promote fertility, prepare the womb for conception, prevent miscarriage and acts as a post-partum tonic where it helps to increase lactation and normalize the uterus and the changing hormones.
 For men it is a nutritive tonic similar to ginseng.